 In 1995, Gerard first started working with Segue Software’s QA Partner automated regression test tool while on a contracting assignment at Merrill Lynch in Princeton, NJ.
 Then in February 1997, Gerard founded and chaired the first meeting of the QualityWorks User Group of Central New Jersey.
 He served as chair through April 1998 and made the following presentations at the monthly meetings:

 - Using Object-Oriented Techniques in QA Partner Test Scripts

 - Using the Extension Kit with Rogue Wave Objects

 In April 1998, Gerard formed a Pennsylvania Subchapter S Corporation, Advanced Desktop Solutions Inc., and began working his first of several contracting assignments in New York City.

 After the 9/11 Attacks on New York City, Gerard took a consulting assignment with AT&T Labs where he performed integration testing on the CallVantage℠ Voice over IP (VoIP) consumer digital phone service.

 In 2006, after relocating to Florida, Gerard established his second Subchapter S Corporation, Yalaha Technologies, Inc. Gerard converted this Subchapter S Corp to a Limited Liability Company, Yalaha Technologies, LLC, in 2012.

 Gerard also worked part-time for H&R Block as a Tax Associate for the 2009 and 2010 tax seasons in Sanford, Florida.

-Gerard is a Chartered member (CITP MBCS) of the British Computer Society.
+Gerard is a Chartered Lifetime Member (CITP MBCS) of the British Computer Society.
 He holds MS and BS degrees in Computer Science; an AAS in Data Processing; a Diploma in Programming Technology; and has acquired the following certifications: